jwonc4602/Analysis-of-Motor-Vehicle-Collision-Causes/README.md

 ## Overview

 This repository analyzes motor vehicle collisions in Toronto from 2006 to 2023, focusing on how human behavior and environmental factors combine to increase accident risks.
-The findings identify aggressive driving and alcohol use as major contributors, even under good road conditions, and suggest targeted policy interventions.
+The findings identify aggressive driving as major contributors, even under good road conditions, and suggest targeted policy interventions.

 ## File Structure